 Add salt to taste and stir to combine.

-Serve Vegan Garlic Mashed Potatoes warm, with an extra pat (or two) of vegan butter to make them look even more enticing than they already are.
-You’ll also want a simple, easy Vegan Gravy Recipe to make these potatoes even tastier!
+Serve Vegan Mashed Potatoes warm, with an extra pat (or two) of vegan butter to make them look even more enticing than they already are.
+You’ll also want a simple, easy Vegan Gravy Recipe because there’s nothing like vegan mashed potatoes with gravy!

 Vegan Chunky Garlic Mashed Potatoes